- 24 Feb - 01 Mar, 2024

 • Cost: Compared to a nice treadmill, an elliptical trainer is far more affordable.

-There are certain drawbacks to the elliptical machine as well.
+drawbacks to the elliptical machine as well.

 • No Impact: To maintain strong bones, you do need some impact in your daily life, which the elliptical cannot provide.

 • Numb feet: As you exercise for a longer period of time, your feet may go numb because you don't have to pick them up.
-To get your circulation going, you might need to move your feet
+To get your circulation going, you might need to move your feet and toes.

 • Burning legs: When utilising an elliptical for the first time, your quadriceps will be used differently.
 You can experience that searing sensation as a result of working your muscles to their fullest capacity.
 After a few sessions, this should go away as your muscles adapt to the new task.